jackymayo/bbmoba2d/README.md

 [More info here](http://docs.godotengine.org/en/latest/tutorials/2d/using_tilemaps.html)
 - **.tres**: Resource files.
 TileSets.tscn can be converted to a .tres.
 This could then be used to load into a Tilemap object.
 - **.gd**: Basic GDScript file.

+### File structure

+Check each folder for some more getting started associated with this.

+1. Assets (Sprites/Tiles/Animations)
+	- Obstacles: Tiles that have a collision on them
+	- Tiles: Tiles that don't have a collision on them (Might need to remove some)
+2. Scenes: Basically any objects that we want to define along with the map
+3. Scripts: GD scripts
+4. Resources: For now all we have are the compiled tilesets.

 ## Tyguy ideas